dbogdanm/QT-OOP/README.md

 **FleetEase** is a comprehensive fleet management solution designed to simplify the administration of vehicles, drivers, and routes.
 With an intuitive interface and essential features, the app provides all the tools needed to keep a fleet organized and efficient.

+REMEMBER: **THIS EXACT COMMIT IS BASED ON [V0.1](https://github.com/dbogdanm/FleetManagement), SO COUNT THIS COMMIT AS FLEETEASE V0.1!**

 ---

 ##  Key Features